zkl94/kubernetes-engine-samples/.github/CONTRIBUTING.md

 ## Samples requirements

-All new code sample needs the following requirements:
+All new code sample needs the following:
 - An entry in the [CODEOWNERS file](/.github/CODEOWNERS), if applicable.
 - A short `README.md` file with an external link pointing to the tutorial using the sample, if applicable.
-Ideally, there should be only one source of truth for sample instructions.
+There should only be one source of truth for sample instructions.
 - A GitHub Action workflow that tests the sample code.
 At minimum, this should dry-run any container image or Terraform configs and pass without any errors.
   [[Example](https://github.com/GoogleCloudPlatform/kubernetes-engine-samples/blob/main/.github/workflows/security-ci.yml)]
-  - Each container image should build successfully (e.g. `docker build...`)
+  - Each container image should build successfully (e.g. `docker build...`).
-  - Each Terraform config should validate successfully (e.g. `terraform validate...`)
+  - Each Terraform config should validate successfully (e.g. `terraform validate...`).
   - If there are any other simple smoke tests that can be performed, they should also be added here.
 - If the sample relies on canonical image artifacts, these can be hosted officially, which requires:
   - Cloud Build configs for all container images that pushes to the `google-samples` artifact registry.
   [[Example](https://github.com/GoogleCloudPlatform/kubernetes-engine-samples/blob/main/security/wi-secrets/cloudbuild.yaml)]
-  - A Terraform section for the above Cloud Build configs.
+  - A Terraform resource for the above Cloud Build configs.
   [[Example](https://github.com/GoogleCloudPlatform/kubernetes-engine-samples/blob/main/terraform/google-cloud-build-triggers.tf#L194-L207)]
-    - Note that in order for the Cloud Build configs to be applied to the `google-samples` project, you need to run `terraform init && terraform apply` while in that project (admin permissions required).
+    - Note that in order for the Cloud Build configs to be applied to the `google-samples` project, you need to run `terraform init && terraform apply` while in that project (a repository admin will do this for you). [[docs](/terraform/README.md)]
     - The images will be of the form `us-docker.pkg.dev/google-samples/containers/gke<image_name>:latest`

-Once the PR is merged, any changes that had been made to the Terraform scripts must be applied to the `google-samples` project. [[Instructions](/terraform/README.md)]
+If a pull request modifies any existing files in the `terraform/` directory, these changes must be applied to the `google-samples` project once the pull request is merged in.
+A repository admin will do this for you. [[docs](/terraform/README.md)]